+Sgt.
 Joseph W. Beard was born on August 25, 1921, in Boston, Massachusetts.
 He was one of

-seven children born to Joseph E. Beard & Mary Ann Hepp-Beard.
+the seven children born to Joseph E. Beard & Mary Ann Hepp-Beard.
 He grew up in Boston and later resided

 with his grandparents in Port Clinton, Ohio.
 He was a high school graduate and worked as a hotel

 bookkeeper.
 He also joined the Ohio National Guard's tank company in Port Clinton in 1938.

 In September 1940, the tank company was designated as C Company, 192nd Tank Battalion.
-On November 25th, the company members reported for duty before leaving for Fort Knox, Kentucky, on November 29th.
+On November 25, the company members reported for duty before leaving for Fort Knox, Kentucky, on November 29.
 Upon arriving on the at Ft.
 Knox, the tankers found themselves housed in tents since their barracks had not been finished.

 During their time at Ft.
 Knox, the tankers attended various schools and trained on the battalion's equipment.
 The soldiers also pulled most of their tanks from the junkyard at the fort, and rebuilt the engines, so that they had enough tanks to train with for the next year.